 With the dwellings and other buildings left unoccupied, some were used as barracks for Union soldiers.
 During the harsh winters, some of the buildings were dismantled for firewood.
-By the close of the war, there was little or nothing left of the town.
+By the close of the war, little or nothing was left of the town.

 In 1900 George W. Martin, secretary of the Kansas State Historical Society, stated:

 “Great importance was attached to the vote at Oxford… If the vote return stood, the legislature was pro-slavery, and if Oxford was not entitled to the votes, then the legislature was free-soil.”

 Today there is no marker or monument to commemorate the old town of Oxford that once stood at about 123rd and State Line in present-day Leawood, Kansas.
 However, its one-room schoolhouse still stands.
 One of the oldest remaining schools in Kansas, it was built in 1877 and operated until 1955.
 In 2003, it was moved from its original location at Mission Road and 135th Street to Ironwoods Park at 147th and Mission Road.